FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > The resource owner password credentials grant MUST NOT be used.

-It’s a good bet that this grant is going to be omitted in the final RFC.
+So it’s a good bet that this grant is going to be omitted in the final RFC.
 If you have a mobile application using this grant, you can either update the client to use an Authorization Code grant using PKCE or keep using your OAuth2.0 compliant system.

 ### No bearer tokens in the query string